HITB-CyberWeek/proctf-2021/writeups/genealogy/genealogy.writeup.md

 }
 ```

-Each field has a type, index, and probably some modifier (such as `optional`, `required` or `repeated`) with the possibility to specify the limit of objects amount for each repeated field.
+Each field has a type, index, and probably some modifier (such as `optional`, `required` or `repeated`) with the possibility to specify the limit of objects for each repeated field.
 You may note that Google Protobufs has a similar syntax except the `max_amount` modifier (but it has another).

 During the encoding, each **non-empty field** is encoded in the order they're described in the `.broto` file.
 So, for the `Person` model, `birth_date` is encoded first (if it's not equal to 0), `death_date` — second, etc.